alyssavanerelli/grahami/analyses/juicer/README.md

 ```

 # Running Juicer on the cluster
-_modules that will need to be loaded: cuda/8.0, java/14.0.1_
+_modules that will need to be loaded: cuda/8.0 and java/1.8.0_252_

 1. `references/` directory
    - make sure to copy reference genome for your species to this folder